 9.9 Construction.
 In the event an ambiguity or question of intent or interpretation arises, this Agreement shall be construed as if drafted jointly by the Parties and no presumption or burden of proof shall arise favoring or disfavoring any Party by virtue of the authorship of any of the provisions of this Agreement.
 As used in this Agreement, the singular shall include the plural and vice versa, and the terms “include” and “including” shall be deemed to be immediately followed by the phrase “without limitation.”
 The captions and headings in this Agreement are inserted for convenience and reference only and in no way define or limit the scope or content of this Agreement and shall not affect the interpretation of its provisions.

 9.10 Acceptance.
-By (1) checking or clicking a box on any Ethos website or portal indicating acceptance of this Agreement, (2) executing any Ethos document, agreement or form referencing adoption or incorporation of this Agreement, and/or (3) submitting a Sales Lead to Ethos, you accept and agree to the terms of this Agreement.
-If the individual accepting this Agreement is accepting on behalf of a company or other legal entity, such individual represents that they have the authority to bind such entity and its affiliates to this Agreement, in which case the term “Producer” shall refer to such entity and its affiliates.
-This Agreement may be executed digitally and/or in multiple counterparts (via facsimile, clickthrough, e-mail or other transmission method, understanding and agreeing that the Parties agree to the use of any electronic signature complying with the U.S. federal ESIGN Act of 2000, Uniform Electronic Transactions Act, or other applicable law), each of which shall be deemed an original and all of which together shall constitute one and the same instrument duly and validly delivered and be valid and effective for all purposes.
+By (1) checking or clicking a box or other entry on any Ethos website, modal, or portal indicating agreement with or acceptance of this Agreement, (2) executing any Ethos document, agreement or form referencing adoption or incorporation of this Agreement, and/or (3) submitting a Sales Lead to Ethos, you accept and agree to the terms of this Agreement, including the terms and conditions of Exhibit D (Vector One Debit-Check Agent/Agency Authorization Form).
+You further understand and agree that by accepting and agreeing to this Agreement, your electronic signature and electronic initials shall be applied to Exhibit D. If the individual accepting this Agreement is accepting on behalf of a company or other legal entity, such individual represents that they have the authority to bind such entity and its affiliates to this Agreement, in which case the term “Producer” shall refer to such entity and its affiliates.
+This Agreement may be executed electronically and/or in multiple counterparts (via facsimile, clickthrough, checkbox, e-mail or other electronic transmission method, understanding and agreeing that the Parties agree to the use of any electronic signature complying with the U.S. federal ESIGN Act of 2000, Uniform Electronic Transactions Act, or other applicable law), each of which shall be deemed an original and all of which together shall constitute one and the same instrument duly and validly delivered and be valid and effective for all purposes.

 9.11 Entire Agreement.
-The Agreement constitutes and contains the complete, final and exclusive understanding and agreement of the Parties and cancels and supersedes any and all prior negotiations, correspondence, understandings, and agreements, whether oral or written, between the Parties respecting the subject matter thereof.
+The Agreement, including all of the attached Exhibits, constitutes and contains the complete, final and exclusive understanding and agreement of the Parties and cancels and supersedes any and all prior negotiations, correspondence, understandings, and agreements, whether oral or written, between the Parties respecting the subject matter thereof.

-In the event Producer enters into a subcontractor role with one of Ethos’ existing producers (hereinafter referred to as a “Parent Entity”) or is currently in a subcontractor role with a Parent Entity, this Agreement shall immediately terminate and the terms of the agreement between Ethos and Parent Entity for whom Producer has entered into, or is currently in, a subcontractor role shall govern and control.
-Additionally, Producer must send written notice of such change to Ethos via email at email@example.com within three (3) days of entering into such subcontracting role with Parent Entity.
+In the event Producer enters into a subproducer role with one of Ethos’ existing producers (hereinafter referred to as a “Parent Entity”) or is currently in a subproducer role with a Parent Entity, this Agreement shall immediately terminate and the terms of the agreement between Ethos and Parent Entity for whom Producer has entered into, or is currently in, a subproducer role shall govern and control.
+Additionally, Producer must send written notice of such change to Ethos via email at email@example.com within three (3) days of entering into such subproducer role with Parent Entity.

 - Ethos-marketed life insurance and related products as listed on Ethos’ website at www.Ethoslife.com, except as may be further limited in any subsequent written agreement between the Parties or as Producer may be advised at any time in writing by Ethos.